 One partner puts more effort into the relationship

 It’s impossible for one person to single-handedly maintain a relationship.
-Even if one of you has more going on, both parties are responsible for maintaining the relationship.
+Even if one of you has more going on, both parties should put effort into maintaining the relationship.

-If you’re the one planning all the visits, initiating communication, and sending surprise care packages, you’ll just end up feeling frustrated down the line.
-It can also leave you feeling insecure in the relationship.
+If you’re the one planning all the visits, initiating communication, and sending surprise care packages, you’ll likely just end up feeling frustrated down the line, not to mention somewhat insecure about your partner’s affections.

 One answer to this issue?
 Better communication on both sides.
 If one of you has less emotional energy due to work obligations or stress, talk about it.
 Having an honest conversation about what you can both realistically contribute can help to lift some of the burden and ensure you both feel secure.